 Power and legitimacy are interrelated and the three variables can overlap.
 The combinations given seven different classes of stakeholders, which the authors illustrate using a venn diagram.

-boxes indicate the attribute the stakeholder type has.
-Grey
+Red boxes indicate the attribute the stakeholder type has.

 Description of each Stakeholder type or class

-- Likely to recipients of corporate philanthropy.
+Discretionary Stakeholders- Likely to be recipients of corporate philanthropy.
 No pressure on managers to engage with this group, but they may choose to do so.
 Examples are beneficiaries of charity.

-- The group that many theories position as the only stakeholders of an organisation or project.
-Likely to have a formal mechanism in place acknowledging the relationship with the organisation or project e.g. Boards of directors, HR department, public relations.
+Dominant Stakeholders- The group that many theories position as the only stakeholders of an organization or project.
+Likely to have a formal mechanism in place acknowledging the relationship with the organization or project e.g. Boards of directors, HR department, public relations.

-– Those with powerful and urgent claims will be coercive and possibly violent.
+Dangerous Stakeholders– Those with powerful and urgent claims will be coercive and possibly violent.
 For example employee sabotage or coercive/unlawful tactics used by activists.
-Note that Mitchell et al. identify these stakeholders, but don't require them to be acknowledged & thus awarded legitimacy (ibid, p.878
+Note that Mitchell et al. identify these stakeholders, but don't require them to be acknowledged & thus awarded legitimacy (ibid, p.878).

 Why the Salience model is dynamic